connexcs/docs/circuit-test.md

 ![alt text][circuit-test-5]

-8. A dialog box will open, add a CLI and select the Destination Number which you entered while making DID and press **"Send"**.
-A confirmation box will appear telling that you have performed test successfully.
+8. A dialog box will open, enter the CLI number that you wish to present and select the Destination Number which you entered while making DID and press **"Send"**.
+A confirmation box will appear telling that you have initiated the test, the test result might take a while to appear on the screen.

 ![alt text][circuit-test-6]